Schoenoplectus acutus: In culture

 One of the few Pomo survivors of the Bloody Island Massacre (also called the Clear Lake Massacre) in Northern California, a 6-year-old girl named Ni'ka (also known as Lucy Moore) evaded the U.S. Cavalry by hiding behind the tule reeds in the bloodied water.
 Her descendants have since formed the Lucy Moore Foundation to work for better relations between the Pomo and residents of California.

-It is so common in wetlands in California that several places in the state were named for it, including Tulare (a tulare is a tule marsh).
+Several places in Cailfornia are named for it, including Tulare (a tulare is a tule marsh).
 The city of Stockton was originally named Tuleberg by its founder, Charles Weber, and remains today as one of its many nicknames.
 Tule Lake is near the Oregon border and includes Tule Lake National Wildlife Refuge.
 It was the site of an internment camp for Japanese Americans during World War II, imprisoning 18,700 people at its peak.
 The town of Tulelake is northeast of the lake.
 California also has a Tule River.
 The Tule Desert is located in Arizona and Nevada.
 Nevada also has Tule Springs.

-Tules once lined the shores of Tulare Lake in California, formerly the largest freshwater lake in the western United States, which disappeared due to agricultural development in the early 20th century.
-The expression "out in the tules" is still common, deriving from the dialect of old Californian families and meaning "where no one would want to live", with a touch of irony.
-The phrase is comparable to "out in the boondocks" or "out in the sticks".
+The expression "out in the tules" is still common, a colloquialism originating with old Californian families meaning someone who is wading in mud through sharp sticks, or toughing it out like a pioneer, or who is being invited to stay the night.
+A Midwesterner might find it similar to "out in the boondocks."
+A synonym is out in the sticks, referring to the tule's razor-sharp stalks when dried up.

 California's dense, ground-hugging tule fog is named for the plant, as are the tule elk, tule perch, and tule goose (a subspecies of the greater white-fronted goose).
 The giant garter snake (Thamnophis gigas) was historically closely associated with tule marshes in California's Central Valley.